Classic Deviled Eggs (and How to Store Deviled Eggs)

 FAQs

 Yes.
 Deviled eggs can be made up to 24 hours in advance.
-Store them covered in the refrigerator and add any garnishes just before serving.
+Store them covered in the refrigerator and add any garnishes just before serving for best results.

 Yes.
 Chilling helps the filling firm up, improves flavor, and keeps them food-safe.